openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 setMissionLabel(label: string, callback:AsyncCallback&lt;void&gt;): void;

-Sets a label for this ability in the mission.
+Sets a label for this UIAbility in the mission.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core